 The three regional universities, Thai Nguyen University in the north, Hue University and the University of Danang in the central, are under MOET and subject to management by the provincial People’s Committee.

 The Vietnamese educational system is currently undergoing reforms, including of textbooks, curriculum and teaching methods, and its institutions are not always up to international standards, especially in the case of higher education.
 Out-of-date teaching methods are a key issue.
 Teachers focus more on discipline with limited discussion and interaction, while students are passively attentive and studious.
 Vietnamese see the U.S. higher education system as the global standard.

-In order to support Vietnamese higher education, in 2014 U.S. Congress allocated funding to create an American-style, independent university in Vietnam.
-Fulbright University Vietnam was established in 2016 as the first private non-profit university in the country, inspired by the American liberal education tradition.
+To support the ongoing development of Vietnamese higher education, in 2014 the U.S. Congress allocated funding to assist with the creation of a Western-style, independent university in Vietnam.
+Fulbright University Vietnam (FUV) was established in 2016 as the first private non-profit university in the country, inspired by the Western liberal education tradition.

 To facilitate educational reform, the Vietnamese government has established policies to allow educational institutions to set up direct relations with foreign institutions to improve teaching and learning quality in Vietnam.

 Because of the dynamic state of Vietnam’s educational system, Fulbright Scholars will have a unique opportunity to help Vietnam build its institutions.
 While this can be challenging and may require flexibility, many Fulbrighters in Vietnam find it enormously rewarding and build long-lasting relationships with Vietnamese institutions that lead to future cooperation.